 213% | Percentage of annual salary for highly educated and experienced positions.
 For example, the cost to replace a $100,000 employee is $213,000.

 Engagement matters for all employees, but particularly in the call center.
 It’s this department where pay is often the lowest, and employees can find themselves far removed from the company’s focus.
 Start engaging (and measuring that employee engagement) with your call center reps—your front line—and in turn you will see a positive impact with your customers, company, and community.
-Find out how you can build a strong, thriving company culture with employee engagement and our ebook, Ensuring Successful Business Transformations Through Powerhouse Culture.
+Find out how you can successfully navigate organizational change by developing a resilient culture with our ebook, How to Build a Resilient Organizational Culture.